Amanda Knox: Murder on Trial in Italy: Cast

+Casting

 Actresses Lindsay Lohan, Megan Fox, Emily Blunt and Kristen Stewart were all considered for the part of Knox prior to the casting of Panettiere.

 Reception

 Reactions

 On February 3, 2011, Kercher's parents, John and Arline Kercher, described certain scenes in the film as "very distressing".
 John stated "They are absolutely horrific and I have asked and would hope the pictures are withdrawn" in reference to the scenes in which Kercher is attacked and murdered by her friends.
 Arline said, "It's awful what these film people have done.
 Your imagination runs riot as it is about what happened, but to actually see it like this is very different and very distressing.
 I'm surprised they have gone so far.
 I was told the original brief and synopsis of the film was to take it up to the point of the killing but not actually show the killing itself.
 It's obvious from these pictures they are showing the killing.
 So not only have they upset me and my family but they are also now in extreme danger of being sued by the convicted people's lawyers.
 In Italy you are regarded as still not being completely convicted until you have had two appeals.
 If these people win their appeals – which I hope they won't – then they could sue the filmmakers."
 Kercher's lawyer, Francesco Maresca, expressed his displeasure at the making of the film: "It is inopportune as the trial is still ongoing with two further appeals."
 Lawyers for Knox and Sollecito formally demanded that Lifetime abandon the production.